Melanie Sacks — Jacksonville bankruptcy attorney, FL Bar #158070, 27+ years of experience, 6,354+ cases filed. Martindale-Hubbell BV Distinguished.

 What Is Chapter 7 Bankruptcy?

 Chapter 7 is a federal bankruptcy proceeding under 11 U.S.C.
-Chapter 7 that eliminates most unsecured debt in exchange for the potential liquidation of non-exempt assets.
-In practice, however, the vast majority of Chapter 7 cases are “no-asset” cases — meaning the filer keeps everything they own because all of their property falls within Florida’s exemption limits.
+Chapter 7 that eliminates most unsecured debt — including credit cards, medical bills, personal loans, and utility arrears — in exchange for the potential liquidation of non-exempt assets.
+In practice, however, the vast majority of Chapter 7 cases are “no-asset” cases — meaning the filer keeps everything they own because all of their property falls within Florida’s generous exemption limits.
+Florida’s unlimited homestead exemption, $5,000 motor vehicle exemption, and full protection of ERISA-qualified retirement accounts mean that most Jacksonville residents who file Chapter 7 lose nothing.
+As a bankruptcy attorney who has filed over 6,354 cases in the Middle District of Florida, Jacksonville Division, I can tell you that the vast majority of my clients complete their Chapter 7 case, receive a full discharge, and keep every asset they walked in with.

 Chapter 7 is sometimes called “straight bankruptcy” or “liquidation bankruptcy,” but that name is misleading.
 In Florida, strong state exemptions protect your home, your car, your retirement accounts, and most personal property.
-For most people filing Chapter 7 in Jacksonville, the outcome is straightforward: your eligible debts are eliminated, and your daily life continues.
+In my experience filing thousands of Chapter 7 cases in Jacksonville, the outcome for most people is straightforward: your eligible debts are eliminated, and your daily life continues.

 In 2025, 356,724 Chapter 7 cases were filed nationally — representing 62% of all bankruptcy filings (U.S. Courts).
 It’s the most common form of consumer bankruptcy because it works: debts are discharged in 3 to 6 months, and filers can begin rebuilding immediately.
 If your income exceeds the limits for Chapter 7, Chapter 13 bankruptcy offers an alternative through a structured repayment plan.